Neonsy/ScheduleOneInsights/Markdown/Roadmap.md

 -   Expand **Reverse Mixing** with more sophisticated criteria, filters, and analysis options.
 -   Grow the **Actionable Game Guide** to include advanced strategies and optimization techniques.
 -   Develop features to support a **Community-Driven Meta**, enabling sharing, and rating of mix strategies.
+-   Introduce a **Blueprint Planner** for designing and saving optimal production and workflow layouts.
+-   Integrate an **Interactive Map** to visualize in-game locations, resource points, and other relevant data, enhancing strategic planning.
 -   **Benefit:** Unlocks deeper strategic possibilities and facilitates learning from collective community expertise.

 #### Phase 4: Refinement, Adaptation & Future Exploration